ctgraham/pkp-docs/translating-guide/en/1-translating.md

 -   [OJS Languages List](http://pkp.sfu.ca/ojs-languages)

 -   [OCS Languages List](http://pkp.sfu.ca/ocs-languages)

-Information is organized in a table, with the software version along the X axis and the list of languages on the Y axis.
-Clicking on a language name will take you to an individual language page, which will list the most recent contributors, and any other relevant information.

-All languages fall into the following categories:

--   **Complete:** either bundled with that particular version of OCS or OJS, or are otherwise available for download from the list.

--   **Needs Updating:** these files may be included with the version you are using (the table will indicate this) but incomplete for some reason (they may be a version out of date but still relevant enough to be useful; or they may not have been 100% translated in the first place).
-If they are listed as not being included with the software version you are using, you can contact the last known maintainers to see if they have any recent files.

 If you don't see the language(s) you are looking for listed on either of these lists, please consider undertaking the translation yourself.
 If